Cognitive Load Theory

 Adapted from Atkinson, R.C. and Shiffrin, R.M.
 (1968).
 'Human memory: A Proposed System and its Control Processes'.
 In Spence, K.W. and Spence, J.T.
 The psychology of learning and motivation, (Volume 2).
 New York: Academic Press. pp. 89–195.

 Every day, you are bombarded with sensory information.
 Sensory memory filters out most of this information, but keeps an impression of the most important items long enough for them to pass into working memory.

-For example, when you return a volley while playing tennis, your sensory memory discards information about players on adjacent courts, the sound of children playing nearby, the smell of coffee from the park's café... and it focuses only on the approaching ball.
+For example, when you return a volley while playing tennis, your sensory memory discards information about players on adjacent courts, the sound of children playing nearby, the smell of coffee from the park's café, and so on, and focuses only on the approaching ball.